-In hindsight, Bonnet said the worst thing about the ordeal was how the fight over the mega-dairy split the community in two.
+In hindsight, the worst thing about the ordeal was how the fight over the mega-dairy split the community in two.
+A lot of the time it was families versus families and neighbors versus neighbors, and to me that was just devastating.

-A lot if the time it was families versus families and neighbors versus neighbors, and to me that was just devastating, she said.
 We’re slowly healing, we’re slowly saying ˜Hi’ to the people that were upset with us, because they realize what (Bos) did.
-They keep telling us, ˜Those people lied to us.’
+They keep telling us, ‘Those people lied to us.’

 Bonnet still spends much of her time advocating for responsible agriculture.
 She attends festivals and educates the public through a game called Spin the Wheel, a true-or-false trivia game with prize rewards.

-You can tell communities are going more towards wanting to know where their food comes from, Bonnet said.
+You can tell communities are going more towards wanting to know where their food comes from.
 They want to eat healthier and they want to support their communities any way that they can, so they don’t die out.

 She said the next generation wants to eat well and root out corruption in government that encourages unsustainable farming practices to continue.

-To me, that gives me hope, she said.
+To me, that gives me hope.
 When I have grandchildren, I hope they have a lot better future than what it looks like right now.

 Cindy Bonnet and her husband Dan with their son, son-in-law and three daughters.